 The sqlite3_expanded_sql() interface returns NULL if insufficient memory is available to hold the result, or if the result would exceed the the maximum string length determined by the SQLITE_LIMIT_LENGTH.

 The SQLITE_TRACE_SIZE_LIMIT compile-time option limits the size of bound parameter expansions.
 The SQLITE_OMIT_TRACE compile-time option causes sqlite3_expanded_sql() to always return NULL.

-The string returned by sqlite3_sql(P) is managed by SQLite and is automatically freed when the prepared statement is finalized.
+The strings returned by sqlite3_sql(P) and sqlite3_normalized_sql(P) are managed by SQLite and are automatically freed when the prepared statement is finalized.
 The string returned by sqlite3_expanded_sql(P), on the other hand, is obtained from sqlite3_malloc() and must be free by the application by passing it to sqlite3_free().

 See also lists of Objects, Constants, and Functions.